 UK Government May Limit 'Step' Porn Ban With New Amendments

-LONDON — The U.K. Ministry of Justice on Friday revealed new government amendments to the pending Crime and Policing Bill, potentially limiting a pending ban on “step” content to apply only if adult performers role-play as minors.
+LONDON — The U.K. Ministry of Justice on Friday revealed new government amendments to the pending Crime and Policing Bill, potentially limiting a planned ban on “step” content to apply only if adult performers role-play as minors.

 In a press release, the ministry’s Department for Science, Innovation and Technology confirmed that possession or publication of pornography depicting incest or adults pretending to be children will be criminalized.
 This reaffirms recent House of Lords amendments to the pending Crime and Policing Bill.